Christmas Prayer

 Christmas Prayer is Aaron Neville's fourteenth studio album and his second Christmas album.
 It was released October 4, 2005.
 The album peaked at No. 3 on Billboard's Gospel chart, No. 14 on their Christian chart and at No. 74 on the R&B chart.

 Critical reception

 Thom Jurek of AllMusic writes, "Neville brings home the Christmas season and its good news origins with a quiet passion, a deep sense of reflection, and elegance."

 Track listing

-Track information and credits adapted from Discogs and AllMusic, then verified from the album's liner notes.
+Track information and credits adapted from the album's liner notes.